-A meeting of the Board of the Welsh Ambulance Services NHS Trust will be held at 10.30 a.m. on 4 June 2015 in the Boardroom, HM Stanley Site, St Asaph, Denbighshire, LL17 0RS.
+The next meeting of the Board of the Welsh Ambulance Services NHS Trust will be held at 10.00am on 30 June 2016 in the Penrhyn Room, Bangor University, Ffriddoedd Road, Bangor LL57 2TR.
 The Trust welcomes the attendance of all members of the public and fully embraces equality and diversity.
-If you would like to attend the meeting, or you have any special requirements in order to aid your attendance, please contact us in advance to enable us to help accommodate your requirements and allow us to comply with Health and Safety regulations.
+Should you have any special requirements in order to aid your attendance, please contact us at least five working days in advance to enable us to help accommodate your requirements.
 Welsh simultaneous translation facilities will be available.
 Further details, including directions to the location, are available from Caroline Jones on 01745 532970.

 - If you are feeling unwell and you are not sure what to do, please call the NHS Direct Wales service on 0845 46 47 and speak to a nurse adviser for information and advice, available 24 hours a day, every day.